How 5Essentials Works

 — Jane Stassen; Director of Curriculum and Instruction, South Saint Paul Public Schools

-From research, evidence, and practice we know ensuring all students learn at high levels, particularly in high-poverty schools, is an immense challenge.
+From research, evidence, and practice we know that ensuring all students learn at high levels, particularly in high-poverty schools, is an immense challenge.
 We also know that professional development for both teachers and leaders can, at times, be limited and challenging.
 Leadership Coaching with UChicago addresses both of these challenges through on-site, embedded coaching using evidence and research on school improvement to support and drive growth.
 Our coaches:

 - Diagnose and support action steps for acute challenges

 - Provide feedback to the school leader and leadership teams

 “We examined the 5Essentials survey results and decided to work on student-teacher trust.
 We met with our leadership team coach to help prepare for grade-level meetings, they’d offer suggestions for teacher input and materials and resources to use.
 He met with our student council and asked them questions about student-teacher trust and used their responses to identify key trends and patterns.
 Through the work, I saw areas that needed to improve that I don’t think would have been identified if not the work of the partnership.
 Teachers became more aware of the impact of their words and actions when interacting with students.”

 —Marianne Turk; Leadership Team Member, McPherson Elementary